Susan likes to seek out alternatives to using conventional drugs whenever practical.

 - Use it on pets.
-Sudocrem can be used on dogs, horses and cats, but they must NOT ingest it, so make sure they don't lick it straight off.
-It is good if they have small cuts or scrapes, and also if they have overactive yeast build up or chaffed skin in their arm pits and folds of skin.
-It heals the area, it stops itching and also can create a barrier against rubbing.
+Sudocrem can be used on dogs, horses, and cats, but they must NOT ingest it, so make sure they don't lick it straight off.
+It is good if they have small cuts or scrapes, and also if they have overactive yeast build-up or chaffed skin in their armpits and folds of skin.
+It heals the area, stops itching, and also can create a barrier against rubbing.

-- Sudacrem heals sunburn and other minor burns.
+- Sudocrem heals sunburn and other minor burns.
 This cream is good at soothing light burns when the skin hasn't been broken.
 Gently apply a thin layer over the affected area.
 It works well if you have a small burn from the oven or iron at home.
-If the skin blisters or is open, then this is not the right treatment however.
+If the skin blisters or is open, then this is not the right treatment, however.

 - After shaving.
 Sudocrem can help reduce shaving rash, especially on a lady’s bikini area, with a generous layer on clean skin.
 It works well in armpits as well.

 - As a concealer under make-up.
 Apply a thin layer on blemishes or spots before applying your usual make-up.
-The white colour of Sudocrem fades the appearance of the blemish while the antiseptic continues to work on healing where needed.
+The white color of Sudocrem fades the appearance of the blemish while the antiseptic continues to work on healing where needed.

 If you have a look at the reviews for this product, most people talk about it as though it is a miracle cream.
 It is very inexpensive and can be kept for a very long time in the cabinet.
 My advice would be to buy the smaller pot because a little goes a long way and you can carry it with you.
 I have it at home at all times and I always pack it to take on holidays.
 For something so small it can be very useful.

 Old-fashioned diaper cream will work as well as long as it has anti-septic and barrier qualities.
 As it is usually inexpensive to buy and really easy to locate, give the nearest alternative a try.